git-town/git-town/website/src/commands/propose.md

-# git new-pull-request
+# git propose

-The _new-pull-request_ command helps create a new pull request for the current feature branch.
-It opens your code hosting service's website to create a new pull request in your browser and pre-populates information like branch and source/target repository.
+The _propose_ command helps create a new pull/merge request for the current feature branch.
+It opens your code hosting service's website to create a new proposal in your browser and pre-populates information like branch and source/target repository.
 It also [syncs](sync.md) the branch to merge before opening the pull request.